Lumines: Electronic Symphony Review

 The general concept of the game is simple and addicting.
 Set to an outstanding soundtrack, Lumines is a game consisting of squares containing four boxes using a binary color scheme.
 These shapes are arranged into groups of four or more of the same color boxes touching before being cleared away by a filtering 'line' reminiscent of the needle on a record player moving with the beat of the music.
 In the primary mode, Voyage, combining boxes will cause the score to multiply until eventually the level is cleared.
 Clearing a level transitions everything into a new song with new colors and a theme all its own.

-Psychedelic sights and sounds wait from the first time you press start.
-Lumines is known to be a very stimulating game where watching being almost as addicting as playing.
-Colors pop with the Vita’s OLED screen and in a departure from previous games Electronic Symphony uses 3D as opposed to 2D shapes.
+Psychedelic sights and sounds await from the first time you press start.
+Lumines is known to be a very stimulating game where watching is almost as addicting as playing.
+Colors pop with the Vita's OLED screen and in a departure from previous games, Electronic Symphony uses 3D as opposed to 2D shapes.
 The artistic theme of each skin is stunning as the background comes alive with unique animations from city skylines to Halloween to simple crayon-like drawings.
-The deep and lively soundtrack doesn’t so much provide ambiance as pull each skin together, connecting the gameplay with the artistic direction.
+The deep and lively soundtrack doesn't so much provide ambiance as pull each skin together, connecting the gameplay with the artistic direction.

 Simply Put

 Bottom line?
-This is a define title to have if you own a Vita.
-Honestly, even if you aren’t a big puzzle fan you’ll have hours of enjoyment unlocking new skins and avatars, making playlists and playing online (provided you can find someone to play in the ad hoc mode).
+This is a definite title to have if you own a Vita.
+Honestly, even if you aren't a big puzzle fan, you'll have hours of enjoyment unlocking new skins and avatars, making playlists and playing online (provided you can find someone to play in the ad hoc mode).

 Note: Lumines: Electronic Symphony was reviewed on PlayStation Vita.
 A physical copy of the game was purchased by SelectButton.